4d/docs/docs/ORDA/privileges.md

 ## Resources

-You can assign specific permissions to the following exposed resources in your project:
+You can assign specific permission actions to the following exposed resources in your project:

 - the datastore
 - a dataclass
 - a dataclass attribute (including computed attribute and alias attribute)
 - a data model class function

-A permission defined at a given level is inherited at lower levels and can be overriden.
+A permission action defined at a given level is inherited at lower levels and can be overriden.
 For example, dataclasses attributes inherit from their dataclass permissions but you can override them for one or more attributes.

 ![](../assets/en/ORDA/permission-hierarchy.png)

-## Actions
+## Permission actions

 Available actions depend on the target resource.